dawnscribbler/dawnscribbler.github.io/stations.md

 Lord Jesus Crucified, have mercy on us.

-[Tui nati vulnerati, Tam dignati pro me pati Poenas mecum divide.\
+[Tui nati vulnerati, Tam dignati pro me pati, Poenas mecum divide.\
 Let me share with thee His pain, Who for all our sins was slain.
 Who for me in torments died.](#thirteenth-station)
 <br> <br>